Warning

 - Use the up and down arrows to the left of Z distance to raise and lower the tool.

-Use the Position tab to:
+Use the Go To tab to:

-- Get the X, Y, and Z Axis coordinates of the current tool position.
+- Get the X, Y, and Z Axis coordinates of the current tool position

-- Move to saved positions.
+- Set and move to saved positions

 Get Coordinates¶